-So, how can yoga strengthen your bones?
+So, how can yoga help strengthen your bones?

-Simply put, “asana” or the physical poses of yoga, require using our own muscle strength.
+Simply put, “asana” or the active physical poses of yoga, require using our own muscle strength.
 Strength and bones then improve with practice.

 Additionally, regular yoga practice improves flexibility as well as balance for fall prevention.

 Yoga does not require heavy equipment, is portable, and as Dr. Fishman points out, has proven side effects such as better balance, lowered anxiety, and lowered blood pressure!